tolauwae/phd-thesis/src/remote/remote.typ

 - A detailed and expanded presentation of the #emph[improved WARDuino VM];: A WebAssembly virtual machine for embedded devices#note[The latest version of the VM is freely available under the Mozilla Public License 2.0];. (@remote:architecture)

-- #emph[Support for IoT actions] (asynchronous hardware peripherals and common M2M protocols) at the WebAssembly level. (@remote:extending and @actions)
+- #emph[Support for IoT actions] (asynchronous hardware peripherals and common M2M protocols) at the WebAssembly level. (@remote:extending and @primitives)

 - A general recipe for supporting WebAssembly-level actions in high-level languages in the form of #emph[language symbiosis] implemented for the AssemblyScript language, presented through multiple code examples. (@remote:interoperability)